waku-org/specs/standards/core/rln-contract.md

 ### Can I send messages when my membership is _Expired_?

 An _Expired_ membership allows sending messages for some time.
-Sending messages is managed by Relay nodes.
+Sending messages is managed by RLN Relay nodes.
-The RLN proof that message senders provide to Relay nodes doesn't prove the state of that membership.
+The RLN proof that message senders provide to RLN Relay nodes doesn't prove the state of that membership.

 _Expired_ memberships are not erased from the tree proactively.
 An _Expired_ membership is only erased when either a new membership overwrites it,